-We have rapidly grown to over 1,620 permanent employees and over 220 temporary employees as of September 30, 2008.
-As of September 30, 2008, we have website operations, offices, marketing, manufacturing research and development and production facilities and customer support centers in Bermuda, the United States, the Netherlands, Spain, Jamaica, Switzerland, and Canada.
+We have rapidly grown to over 1,640 employees and approximately 160 temporary employees as of December 31, 2008.
+As of December 31, 2008, we have website operations, offices, marketing, manufacturing research and development and production facilities and customer support centers in Bermuda, the United States, the Netherlands, Spain, Jamaica, Switzerland, and Canada.
 Our growth, combined with the geographical separation of our operations, has placed, and will continue to place, a strain on our administrative and operational infrastructure.
 Our ability to manage our operations and anticipated growth will require us to continue to refine our operational, financial and management controls, human resource policies, reporting systems and procedures in the locations in which we operate.
 We expect the number of countries and offices from which we operate to continue to increase in the future.